Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/Servlet/docs/README.md

 5. Resource server check whether current signed-in user has permission to specific method.

 ## 4.3. sample-03-multiple-resource-server
-This sample will demonstrate this scenario:
+[sample-03-multiple-resource-server] will demonstrate this scenario:
 1. One client application access multiple resource servers.
 2. Consent scopes when request for specific endpoint.
 3. Consent all scopes when request for a specific endpoint.

 ## 4.4. sample-04-on-behalf-of-flow
-This sample will demonstrate this scenario:
+[sample-04-on-behalf-of-flow] will demonstrate this scenario:
 - User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
 - Client access resource-server-1 by [access token].
 - resource-server-1 validate the [access token] by validating the signature, and checking these claims: `aud`, `nbf` and `exp`.